Timdenders/Colonization-Conquerors/README.md

 - Establish housing early, then consider building a factory.
 - Build hospitals strategically to balance productivity and population growth.
 - Exercise caution with crops due to their dependence on rain and the need for replanting.

+___
+### Development Feedback:

+Near the end of this project's development, our team participated in a few rounds of peer review with other teams who were developing their own software.
+The following list shown below are their criticisms:

+- User manual did not accurately reflect how to run the game.
+- User manual should be updated to reflect a clearer objective for the game
+- Game startup screen lacks clarity
+- The game lacks Mac support

+To address these criticisms our team has invoked the following:

+**The user manual did not accurately reflect how to run the game.**

+- To address this issue, our team has updated the Top-Level README of this repository to be more specific with run instructions.

+**The user manual should be updated to reflect a clearer objective for the game**

+- Similarly to the first issue, our team has updated the Top-Level README of this repository to provide a clearer objective for the game

+**Game startup screen lacks clarity**

+- Our team has updated the startup screen to be slightly more descriptive of what the user inputs should contain.

+**The game lacks Mac support**

+- Our team developed this project on Windows operating systems for Windows operating systems.
+We also added support for a Linux release due to curiosity and the ease of doing so.
+Since Mac OS was not our intended release platform, nor do any of our team members even own a Mac machine to test on.
+As a result, we will not be adding Mac support for this project.